inaimathi/langnostic/resources/posts/zippers-and-clj.md

 Which I probably should do.
 Note to self.

 Out of those, we get three compound navigation functions.
 With more probably coming soon.
 Specifically, I found `find` useful for the work I did.
-It's easily externally definable, but would be a useful thing to just bundle along.
+It's easily externally definable, but would be even easier to bundle along.
 The ones I've already implemented are `root`, `leftmost` and `rightmost`.

 ```lisp
 ;;;;;;;;;;;;;;; Compound navigation